Hexvortex/shorts/README.md

 4. If needed google will ask for authentication to youtube channel please procced with it to upload video to youtube .This is one time requirement.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Aim & Purpose

+Our tool is not merely a video generation utility; it is a vessel that carries your message to the world without demanding technical expertise in video creation from you.
+It's designed to:

+  1. Enhance Productivity: Minimize time and effort spent on video production and channel management.
+  2. Consistent Content Deployment: Maintain a consistent content upload schedule on YouTube, enhancing viewer engagement and channel growth.
+  3. Accessible to All: Be it a content creator, a marketer, or an entrepreneur - anyone can use this tool to enhance their digital presence.
+  4. Limitless Scalability: No matter if you have 10 topics or 1000, effortlessly create and manage a vast array of content.